The World as Classroom

 Grinnell places no limit on the number of students studying off-campus, and transfer financial aid to all approved programs.
 You’ll find Grinnell students studying in Asia, Australia, Latin America, Europe, the Middle East, and Africa.
 In the U.S., programs are offer specialized coursework in fine arts, science, social studies, humanities, and education.

-In addition, the College sponsors the Grinnell-in-London program and the Grinnell-in-Washington, D.C. programs, both of which are offered in the fall semester.
-Grinnell-in-London and Grinnell-in-Washington interns find placement in government agencies, parliamentary and congressional offices, research institutions, publishing houses, arts organizations, and investment firms.
+In addition, the College sponsors the Grinnell-in-London program in the fall semester.
+Grinnell-in-London interns find placement in government agencies, parliamentary and congressional offices, research institutions, publishing houses, arts organizations, and investment firms.

 Living and studying in a new and challenging environment is a valuable learning experience.
 Grinnell believes the opportunity will be even more enriching if closely integrated with your campus coursework.
 You will work closely with your academic adviser and the Off-Campus Study Office to choose a program that best supplements and enhances your Grinnell education.

 Grinnell-in-London provides an extraordinary semester for students interested in classroom learning, experiential field trips, and life in dynamic London.
 Grinnell professors offer courses using London, Britain, and Europe as a classroom with visits to London’s theatres, galleries, and museums.
-Students have the opportunity to study with British peers at Queen Mary College, a leading research center known for the high quality of its teaching.
+Students have the opportunity to study with British peers at Queen Mary University of London, a leading research center known for the high quality of its teaching, or conduct an internship.
 Program interns have worked in Parliament and at museums, theaters, hospitals, law offices, research firms, NGOs, and a television news agency.